Russell Wilson says this is the contract that will allow him to finish his career in Seattle

 And the way Wilson sees it, putting ink to paper Wednesday on a four-year extension that will pay him an average of $35 million for the years 2020-2023 — the most in NFL history — pretty much assures that he will finish his career where he began it.

-During a press conference Wednesday to officially announce and celebrate his new contract, Wilson said it was at 11:52 p.m.
-Monday when he finally got the call from Rodgers, who told him “hey, I think we got a deal done.’’
+During a news conference Wednesday to officially announce and celebrate his new contract, Wilson said it was at 11:52 p.m.
+Monday when he finally got the call from Rodgers, who told him, “Hey, I think we got a deal done.’’

 The final sticking point was a no-trade clause.